Return the favour: South Korea looks to U.S. for COVID-19 vaccine aid

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Reporting by Sangmi Cha; Additional reporting by Joori Roh; Editing by Miyoung Kim and Clarence Fernandez
+Reporting by Sangmi Cha; Additional reporting by Joori Roh in Seoul and David Brunnstrom on Washington; Editing by Miyoung Kim and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.